qasim/Airstream/README.md

 var coverart: NSData?
 ```

-The coverart (in binary) for the current item being streamed.
+The artwork (in binary) for the current item being streamed.

 -